Andréa Watts | A Short Story

 It was time to do something creative.
 Remembering what she’d learnt at Art Therapy.
 How the bereaved carers said collaging really helped them and how it had helped her, she thought ‘This could help lots more people’.
 So she took a leap of faith and created a business called UnglueYou®.

-* Without being asked, 5 years since the first session, carers continue to return with their collages to share their stories.
+* Without being asked, carers continue to return with their collages to share their stories.

 — HEBREWS 11:1